-This gorgeous shady walk almost always guarantees you the chance to see a koala with a population of around 30-40 who call the eucalypt trees home.
-We recommend starting in the National Park car park or try around the toilets at Tea Tree Bay where sightings are more common.
-Finish the day with a Ben & Jerry’s ice cream in Hastings Street before heading back
+The gorgeous shady coastal walk around the headland at Noosa National Park all but guarantees you the chance to see a koala in the wild.
+With 30 to 40 koalas calling the eucalyptus trees here home, you’ve got a solid chance of spying one up in the treetops.
+Start your walk in the National Park car park or try around the toilets at Tea Tree Bay where sightings are most common.
+But even if you don’t spy a furry friend munching on eucalyptus, the landscapes here are so spectacular that you’ll still walk away with a grin on your face.
+Finish the day with a Ben & Jerry’s ice cream in Hastings Street before heading back.

 As one of the Sunshine Coast’s ancient volcanic domes, created about 26 million years ago, Mt Coolum is an easy must-do hike that rewards with spectacular views over the countryside and coast.
 A reasonable level of fitness is needed for the climb, which takes about 45 minutes to get to the top, and 30 minutes to return to the car park.
 The first part is relatively easy before the track becomes quite steep as you swap bushland for traversing the rock face.
 Once you reach the top, 208 metres above sea level, you’ll feel fairly smug while soaking in views that stretch from Double Island Point to Caloundra.